bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 This is also possible to access the paths described above using:
 `robotConfig().getApplicationDataPath()` for example

+#### Increase number of retries ( >= 4.8.8) ####

+By default, a test is retried 2 times (3 executions).
+You can customize this number with `testRetryCount` parameter In case you want to dynamically (inside the running test), increase the maxretry count, call `increadMaxRetry()` from the test method

+This is useful, if, for example, you have detected that your dataset is not available anymore and you do not want to consume a retry for that

+Test will be retried at most `2 * testRetryCount`

 ### 4 Write a cucumber test ###